friflo/Friflo.Json.Fliox/Engine/README.md

 Every component / tag change will cause a *structural change*.

-In case of multiple changes on a single entity use an [EntityBatch](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/EntityBatch.md) to apply all changes at one.
+In case of multiple changes on a single entity use an [EntityBatch](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/EntityBatch.md) to apply all changes at once.
 Using this approach only a single or no *structural change* will be executed.

 ```csharp